rust-lang/book/src/ch17-03-oo-design-patterns.md

 Because the goal is to keep all these rules inside the structs that implement `State`, we call a `content` method on the value in `state` and pass the post instance (that is, `self`) as an argument.
-Then we return the value that is returned from using the `content` method on the `state` value.
+Then we return the value that’s returned from using the `content` method on the `state` value.

 We call the `as_ref` method on the `Option` because we want a reference to the